 CRIB / BASSINET / CARDBOARD BOX!

 - We opted to go straight to crib so we did not have to transition her into a crib only after a couple of months.
 It worked out great for us, Teagan took well to the crib and was sleeping through the night at 3 months.
-The bloom alma papa crib we chose (link here) also was small enough to go through doorways and were on wheels – so it was an easy transition to roll her into her own room once she was ready to sleep on her own – Extra bonus, this crib turns into a toddler bed, so we will be using this crib for many years getting it’s value worth.
+The bloom alma papa crib we chose (link here) or this one HERE also was small enough to go through doorways and were on wheels – so it was an easy transition to roll her into her own room once she was ready to sleep on her own – Extra bonus, this crib turns into a toddler bed, so we will be using this crib for many years getting it’s value worth.
 Downside is that it is a custom size mattress (smaller than the standard), so we had less choices on the mattress and sheet options.
 This crib is on the pricier side, but for the multiple positives plus the fact that we would have the option of turning into a toddler bed made it a no brainer.
 I am still very happy with the choice.

 - Many people opt for a bassinet, but we did not have the luxury of space and for the cost – she would only be sleeping in it for a couple months tops.
 The biggest critique to the bassinet versus the crib was breast feeding and having to pick the baby up from a crib instead of a bassinet.
 Honestly, I did not find this a problem and if anything it got me more in shape faster :).
 As for other options – I had friends tell me that had their baby laying on the floor in essentially a cardboard box the first couple of weeks (these two parents are doctors too).
 In fact, In Finland this is the norm (Read here).
 Cardboard boxes are the new cribs in many countries!